tkn-tub/ns3-gym/doc/manual/source/lte-testing.rst

 Then, 3GPP [R1-081483]_ document (its XLS sheet annexed file) is used to get the corresponding MCS scheme.
 The spectral efficiency is quantized based on the CQI (rounding to the lowest value) and is mapped to the corresponding MCS scheme (i.e. the MCS index that appears on the same line looking at the MCS table on the right).
 Note that the quantization of the CQI is coarser than the spectral efficiency reported in the CQI table.

 Finally, note that there are some discrepancies between the MCS index in [R1-081483]_ and that indicated by the standard: [TS36.213]_ Table 7.1.7.1-1 says that the MCS index goes from 0 to 31, and 0 appears to be a valid MCS scheme (TB size is not 0) but in [R1-081483]_ the first useful MCS index is 1.
 Hence to get the value as intended by the standard we need to subtract 1 from the index reported in [R1-081483]_.

+The test passes if both the following conditions are verified:

+ #. the SINR calculated by the UE corresponds to the value intended for the given test case within a tolerance of :math:`10^{-7}`.
+The tolerance is meant to account for the approximation errors typical of floating point arithmetic.
+This test condition acts as a system test of the SINR calculation.
+This is needed because the other test suites that deal with the SINR calculation are unit tests, and hence might not be able to detect system-level bugs in the SINR calculation.
+ #. the MCS index chosen by the scheduler matches exactly with the MCS index in the test vector, determined using the above described procedure.